 We take lunch around the capital Bowmore, and look in shops on the small high street, with rare whiskies often being sought as a matter of priority!
 After lunch we check out the waders and seaduck on Loch Indaal, the large sealoch that nearly cuts Islay in two.
 Waders should include Bar-tailed Godwit, Golden Plover, Dunlin, Purple Sandpiper and Knot amongst several others, with wildfowl comprised of Pale-bellied Brent Geese, Long-tailed Duck, Common Scoter and Greater Scaup.
 We usually find a ‘white-winged’ gull in the gull flocks too, with Iceland Gull the most likely.
-If we have not had the rub of the green with goose roosts, then we finish our Islay birding with a look at the Bridgend roost – a great end to a magical week of wildlife and scenery.
+If we have not had the rub of the green with the goose roosts then we will plan to finish at the Bridgend roost, a great way to end a visit to this magical island.
 Overnight on Islay.

 Day 4: Tuesday Islay – Mainland – Mull

 This morning we take a morning ferry from Port Askaig to Kennacraig.
 The ferry takes about 1hr 50 minutes, and we will be hoping for a good number of sightings on the return leg, with more seabirds, seaduck and divers expected.
 We transfer to Oban for our ferry to Mull.
-At this time of year we can expect to see Great Northern and Red-throated Diver from the ferry, as well as commoner seabirds such as Gannet, Kittiwake and a few Razorbill and Guillemot.
-If time allows, we will explore remote sea lochs, with excellent chances of raptors before transferring to our hotel for dinner.
+At this time of year we can expect to see Great Northern and Red-throated Diver from the ferry, as well as commoner seabirds such as Gannet, Kittiwake, a few Razorbill and Guillemot and perhaps Harbour Porpoise too.
+If time allows, we visit remote sea lochs, with excellent chances of raptors before transferring to our hotel for dinner.
 Overnight on Mull.

 Day 5: Wednesday - North Mull including Tobermory

 Today we explore the north of Mull.
-There are many miles of backroads up here, which should be very quiet at this time of year.
-This gives us excellent chances of finding into Hen Harrier, Hooded Crow, Raven and of course both species of eagle, along with other commoner raptors.
-We will plan our exact route according to the tide and weather so we can maximise our chances of good views.
-When the tide is right we will look out from harbours and pull-ins for divers, seaduck, waders and grebes, as well as Otter and seals.
+There are many miles of backroads, which should be very quiet at this time of year.
+This gives us excellent chances of finding Hen Harrier, Hooded Crow, Raven and of course both species of eagle, along with other commoner raptors.
+Both White-tailed and Golden Eagle are at their highest UK densities on Mull and we plan our exact route according to weather conditions so we can maximise our chances of good views.
+When the tide is favourable we watch from harbours and pull-ins for divers, seaduck, waders and grebes, as well as Otter and both seal species.
 This part of Mull is very scenic, and we cap off our day with a visit to the picture-postcard town of Tobermory.
 Overnight on Mull.

 Day 6: Thursday - South Mull

 Some of the more famous wildlife watching spots of Mull are in the south and east.
-Glenmore, Loch Spelve and the Ross of Mull all have a good population of raptors, and the relative fertility of this area offers us good chances of passerines, perhaps including Twite, Yellowhammer, Crossbill and Reed Bunting.
-Sheltered sealochs will be good for Red-breasted Merganser, with a range of seaduck possible, along with wintering waders and the first returning wildfowl, that we will also target later in great numbers on Islay.
+Glenmore, Loch Spelve and the Ross of Mull all have a good population of raptors, and the relative fertility of this area offers us good chances of passerines including Twite, Yellowhammer, Crossbill and Reed Bunting.
+Sheltered sealochs will be good for Red-breasted Merganser, with a range of seaduck possible, along with wintering waders and the first returning wildfowl.
 Otter is a key target today, and the flexibility of the itinerary and quiet time of year means we have a great chance of success!
 Overnight on Mull.

 Day 7: Friday - Mull to Oban, Oban to Nethy Bridge

 This morning we say goodbye to Mull, making the short transfer back to Oban.
 Here we check the harbour thoroughly, as there is a possibility of a good range of gulls which often include Iceland, Glaucous and Kumlien’s, with rarities such as Ring-billed being recorded from time to time.
 We will see many Great Black-backed, Common and Herring Gull, along with Eider, Turnstone and Black Guillemot.
-We then make a slow transfer north, arriving in Nethy Bridge for 5:30pm.
+We then make a slow transfer north-east birdwatching on the way, arriving in Nethy Bridge for 5:30pm.